Bordersnone/cwb-2025-beginner/classes/07-deploy-to-www/render-deployment-check.md

 # Render Deployment Check

 This guide will help you confirm that your Render deployment is set up correctly and working.
+Ensuring your website will be deployed to the WWW and be publicly available under the render subdomain link assigned to your repository or project on Render Cloud Application Platform.

 ## Step 1: Check Your GitHub Repository